ptantsidis/scriptQuiz/README.md

 Psudo Code:
-Design Html doc to contains a start Button - click event listener Timer design
+Design Html doc to contains a start Button - click event listener Places for questions, mulitples and answers
-An area for questions.
-An area for multiple choice answers.
+Timer design
+question.
+display possible multiple choice answers. make them selectable user selects one of 4 check for correct answer and timer <> 0
+Right gets more time and ++wins
-Right and Wrong are counted and retained
+Wrong gets less time and --losses both are retained
-time is subtracted for wrong
-add time if correct
+next question

 no more question looped through query or when timer is zero